maziac/DeZog/documentation/Usage.md

 Performance:
 - Don't expect accurate timings.
 The interrupt (IM1 and IM2) is executed after about 20ms * 3.5 MHz T-states.
 - Simulation speed, of course, depends on your PC but don't expect it to run at the normal speed of a ZX Spectrum.
-You can expect something about 10x slower.
+You can expect something about 5x slower.

 One thing to mention that can be an advantage during development:

 Emulators (like ZEsarUX) normally try to accurately emulate the exact behaviour.
 The included simulator does not.
 This means: if you step through your assembly code and e.g. write to the screen an emulator would normally show the result after the raybeam has passed the position on the screen.
 I.e. you normally don't see directly what's happening on the screen.
 The simulator on the other hand immediately displays any change to the screen while stepping.
+This can also be an advantage during debugging.

 Example launch.json configuration:
 ~~~